mage-ai/mage-ai/docs/core/abstractions.md

 ## Run

+A run record stores information about when it was started, its status, when it was completed, any runtime variables used in the execution of the pipeline or block, etc.

 Every time a pipeline or a block is executed
 (outside of the notebook while building the pipeline and block), a run record is created in a database.

-A run record stores information about when it was started, its status, when it was completed, any runtime variables used in the execution of the pipeline or block, etc.

 There are 2 types of runs:

 #### Pipeline run

-This contain information about the entire pipeline execution
+This contain information about the entire pipeline execution.

 #### Block run

 Every time a pipeline is executed, each block in the pipeline will be executed and potentially create a block run record.

 <br />